 call.
 Each quadrant has

 a directory of stores and restaurants.
 How about adding

-a Coral Company "hot line" number to these new
+a "hot line" number to these

-opened a Visitor and Living in the Circle Center on
+Visitor and Living Center

-our page About Public
+our page Public

 Spaces and Community.